Macrometacorp/docs/docs/cep/stream-worker-sentiment.md

 @info(name = 'averageSentimentPerProduct')
 INSERT INTO AverageSentimentTable
+SELECT productId as _key, avg(sentimentScore) AS avgSentiment FROM SentimentAnalysisStream WINDOW TUMBLING_LENGTH(5) GROUP BY productId;

+@info(name = 'averageSentimentPerProductUpdate')
+UPDATE AverageSentimentTable
+SET AverageSentimentTable._key = _key, AverageSentimentTable.avgSentiment = avgSentiment
+ON AverageSentimentTable._key == _key
-SELECT productId, avg(sentimentScore) AS avgSentiment FROM SentimentAnalysisStream WINDOW TUMBLING_LENGTH(5) GROUP BY productId;
+SELECT productId as _key, avg(sentimentScore) AS avgSentiment FROM SentimentAnalysisStream WINDOW TUMBLING_LENGTH(5) GROUP BY productId;
 ```

+In this example, a stream worker processes customer reviews from the `CustomerReviewsStream` source, computes their sentiment scores, and outputs the results to the `SentimentAnalysisStream` sink.
+Additionally, it calculates the average sentiment per product and updates the `AverageSentimentTable`.

-The `customerReviewsSentimentAnalysis` processes customer reviews from the `CustomerReviewsStream`, including productId, timestamp, and username.
-It calculates the sentiment score for each review using the `sentiment:getRate()` function.
-The query outputs the productId, timestamp, username, review, and the calculated sentiment score to the `SentimentAnalysisStream`.
+The `customerReviewsSentimentAnalysis` stream worker query processes incoming events from the `CustomerReviewsStream`.
+It calculates the sentiment score of each review using the `sentiment:getRate(review)` function and selects the `productId`, `timestamp`, `username`, `review`, and the computed `sentimentScore` for output.
+The results are then inserted into the `SentimentAnalysisStream` using the `INSERT INTO` action.

-The `averageSentimentPerProduct` query calculates the average sentiment score for each product based on the last five reviews.
-It groups the sentiment scores by productId and inserts the average sentiment score into the `AverageSentimentTable`.
+The `averageSentimentPerProduct` stream worker query calculates the average sentiment score per product from the `SentimentAnalysisStream` within a tumbling window of length 5.
+It groups the results by `productId` and inserts the `productId` as `_key` and the `avgSentiment` into the `AverageSentimentTable` using the `INSERT INTO` action.

+The `averageSentimentPerProductUpdate` stream worker query calculates the average sentiment score per product from the `SentimentAnalysisStream` within a tumbling window of length 5, similar to the previous query.
+However, instead of inserting new records, it updates the existing records in the `AverageSentimentTable` using the `UPDATE` action, based on the matching `_key` value (the `productId`).